alum-challenges/problems/python/week-0/quiz0/quiz0.md

 ## Before You Begin
 **Turn off all LSPs, Linters, and Autocompletion help if using a local IDE.** We strongly recommend using the [Codespace](https://cs50.dev/) and/or disabling any extra tools for this exercise to make the most of the opportunity.

+> [!NOTE]
+> Double quotes cannot be used inside of double quoted strings without being escaped.
+Question 7 may require some special consideration to account for this.

 Execute `cd` by itself in your terminal window.
 You should find that your terminal window’s prompt resembles the below:
 ```bash
 $